Diabetes type 1: what treatments work?

-You can't take insulin as tablets, because the digestive juices in your stomach would destroy the insulin.
-Most people take it as injections.
+You can't take insulin as pills, because the digestive juices in your stomach would destroy the insulin.
+Most people take it as shots.

-You might not like the idea of giving yourself or your child injections.
-But there are special devices made for people with diabetes that make giving injections much easier.
+You might not like the idea of giving yourself or your child shots.
+But there are special devices made for people with diabetes that make giving shots much easier.
 The needles in these devices are very thin and you will probably find you soon get used to them.

 Another way to take insulin is with an insulin pump.
 This is a device that gives the body a constant supply of insulin.
 The pump is about the same size and shape as a pack of cards.

 Inside the pump is a store of insulin.
 It is pumped out through a long tube and into the body through a special kind of needle that stays in the skin.
 However, you can disconnect it for short periods (for example, while showering or bathing, going swimming, or getting dressed).

 It might take some time to work out a dosing schedule that fits well with how you or your child lives.
 The amount of insulin people with type 1 diabetes need changes according to what they eat and drink, and how much exercise they do.

 It can also change for other reasons, including if: